jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 ![NIST CSF Dynamic Filter](./screenshots/nistCsfStartsWithFilter.JPG)

-At this point you can choose to configure the visualization as shwon in Steps 5 and 6, it is reccomended to change the Chart Titles and show Metrics.
+At this point you can choose to configure the visualization as shown in Steps 5 and 6, it is recommended to change the Chart Titles and show Metrics.
 You can also choose to sort the fields by using the tooltips within each Axis of a bar chart style visual as well as click-and-drag various elements of the Visual to resize them.
 Some of the examples of that are shown in the screenshot below.

 ![NIST CSF Stacked Final](./screenshots/nistCsfFinalVis.JPG)